oaripay/ebsi-core-services/apis/storage/README.md

 You can choose to run the project locally with your own Node.js environment, or you can use Docker Compose to run it.

 First, create an `.env.local` file locally.
-You can duplicate the content of `.env` or only set the variables that you want to change.
+You can duplicate the content of `.env.default` or only set the variables that you want to change.

 You must at least set `EBSI_ENV` to run the API.
 For e2e testing, you must also set `TEST_APP_NAME`, `TEST_APP_PRIVATE_KEY`, `TEST_CLIENT_KID` and `TEST_CLIENT_PRIVATE_KEY`.